 Jerkass: He treats Asuna like a trophy despite being her subordinate and treats Kirito like trash despite being ten levels lower than him.
-Kuradeel is a jerkass even in death.
-With his last words, he accuses Kirito of "murdering" him, even though he tried to kill Kirito and Asuna (and did kill Godfrey), forcing them to fight back in self-defense.
+Even in his dying words, he accuses Kirito of "murdering" him, even though he tried to kill Kirito and Asuna (and did kill Godfrey), forcing them to fight back in self-defense.

 Stalker with a Crush: Towards Asuna.
 He lurks around her house at morning (and implied at night) because 'it's his job'.